epiphan-video/avstudio_api/docs-source-slate/index.html.md

  --data-binary '{"cmd": "unpair"}'
 ```

-Unpairs device from the account it's pared to.
+Unpairs the device from the account that it's paired to.